 Happy Birthday, Ta-Nehisi Coates, born 30 September 1975

-- The best part of writing is not the communication of knowledge to other people, but the acquisition and synthesizing of knowledge for oneself.
+- The best part of writing is not the communication of knowledge to other people, but the acquisition and synthesising of knowledge for oneself.

 - I was made for the library, not the classroom.
 The classroom was a jail of other people’s interests.
 The library was open, unending, free.